Certification eligibility for the Digital Course Instructor Professional (DCIP) certification is based on seven process step.

 LMS Introductory Workshops

-Rockcliffe uses Moodle as a Learning Management System for managing course curricula and student records.
+Rockcliffe uses Moodle as a Learning Management System (LMS) for managing course curricula and learner records.
 Regardless of whether a course is taught in the LMS, in a virtual world, or in a classroom, Rockcliffe’s LMS is our primary audit and control system for ensuring that every course meets Rockcliffe’s standards.

 Evidence of Instructional Design Training